StarCraft II: Wings of Liberty: Reception

 Ars Technica gave the overall game a verdict of "buy" and especially praised the single-player campaign as "fun as hell".
 They were also very impressed with the game modding tools that allow users to create their own content and distribute it to other fans.
 The two "ugly" issues they identified with the game were lack of LAN play and the decision to split up the regions.
 They suggested that these decisions were influenced by Activision rather than by the game designers at Blizzard, and felt that this would turn many people off of the game and make things difficult for people who have international friends.
 In a separate article, Ars Technica vigorously supported StarCraft II against a series of 1-star ratings given to the game on Amazon.com in protest against the lack of LAN play.
 They argued in Blizzard's defense against complaints that it was not a full game because only the Terran campaign was released, but did suggest that the customers' complaints about the lack of LAN and cross-region play were legitimate.
+Public Knowledge criticized the end-user license agreement (EULA) for StarCraft II, commenting on how the altered EULA may affect multiplayer tournaments not endorsed by Blizzard.

 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded StarCraft II with "Strategy/Simulation Game of the Year" and "Outstanding Achievement in Online Gameplay"; it also received nominations for "Outstanding Achievement in Original Music Composition" and "Outstanding Character Performance" (Neil Kaplan's vocal portrayal of Tychus Findlay).

-In August 2016, StarCraft II: Wings of Liberty placed 26th on Time's The 50 Best Video Games of All Time list.
+In August 2016, StarCraft II: Wings of Liberty placed 26th on Times The 50 Best Video Games of All Time list.